Records, Statistical & Traffic Reports

 Criminal justice records are available per state statute.

-- Records check, report copy or digital media request application (PDF): Use this application to request a check on someone's record, to request a copy of a report, or digital media.
+- Report Request, Records Check, & Digital Media Request Form (PDF) Use this application to request a check on someone’s record, to request a copy of a report, or digital media.

 Please read the instructions, fill out the application completely, and submit the correct fee with the completed application for your request.
-You can also obtain a paper application form for any request named above at the Police Department front desk Monday through Thursday, except for holidays, between the hours of 8:00 am and 5:00 pm and Friday from 8:00 am - Noon.
+You can also obtain a paper application form for any request named above at the Police Department front desk Monday through Thursday, except for holidays, between the hours of 8:00 am and 5:00 pm, we are closed on Fridays.
 We only release the requested information to the Requester stated on the forms.

 Release of Records